Nicaragua entry requirements for Denmark passport holders

 Return or onward ticket

-Immigration officers at Managua Airport routinely ask for a return or onward ticket.
-Have a printed or digital copy of your flight booking ready — they check this before stamping you in.
+Immigration officers at Managua Airport routinely ask for proof of onward travel within 90 days.
+Have a printed or digital copy of your return flight or a bus ticket to a neighboring country ready.

 Recommended